Reviews of Stephen's book "Simple Tools for Clarity, Understanding and Betterment"

 In this book the author plays with philosophy; flirts with science; and challenges religion.
 It is a thoroughly entertaining and enjoyable read for someone with an open mind and a sense of adventure.

-Steaphen Pirie has found the right mix of humour and dare in tackling many of today's "truths" which we take as gospel.
-Through well thought-out reasoning, Steaphen challenges even the most concrete theories, consistently proving the "Pairadoxical" nature of life and how this can be used beneficially in any area of experience, circumstance or field of inquiry -- be it science, religion, politics or new-age.
+Stephen Pirie has found the right mix of humour and dare in tackling many of today's "truths" which we take as gospel.
+Through well thought-out reasoning, Stephen challenges even the most concrete theories, consistently proving the "Pairadoxical" nature of life and how this can be used beneficially in any area of experience, circumstance or field of inquiry -- be it science, religion, politics or new-age.

 Awkward truths goes to the heart of what we today can only describe as an awakening -- a rebirth of humanity's natural ability to ask why and seek truth.

 Hooray!
-Steaphen has opted to get off the fence and ask questions that so few dare think, let alone speak!
+Stephen has opted to get off the fence and ask questions that so few dare think, let alone speak!
 A must read for anyone seeking deeper awareness and clarity of thought.

 This is a development from a more comprehensive book, 'Be and Become', which is currently out of print and which contains an extraordinary Table of One and All, some of whose insights are reproduced here.
 The awkward truth of the title is the inherently paradoxical nature of life and the human being, which Pirie explores with relish.